Animate This! My Favorite 2-D Animated Movies

 Almost sixty years later after the first Fantasia film, Disney released this follow-up, which "follows" the same format music and animation integration that the original was intended for, with,as just with the original, it also came out with the same amount of varying degree of success for each feature.
 Although, TBH, personally, I wouldn't have minded if they could've found a way to rev up the stylings of both music and visuals in way that would have better demonstrated the progress made in each field.
 But in the end, F2000 still manages to entertain and delight in the same manner that Uncle Walt had envisioned when he first dreamed up this moused-eared manner of movie magic.

-Again, Atlantis is one of the few Disney films I can stomach mostly because it came along near the end of the their 2-D run, and at a time when the company seemed to decide that their homogenized brand could do with a bit of an edge.
-I enjoyed this futuristic submarine epic, with it's vast and sheer underwater visuals along with what seems to me like a little inspiration from comicbook illustrator Mike Mignola to their house style.
-And wouldn't you know know it, just when they had me starting to warm to their stuff, they finally pull the plug to the hand-drawn animation department.
+Again, Atlantis is another example one of the few Disney films that was turning my overall dislike of their stuff around.
+Mostly because it came along near the end of their 2-D run, which was at the time when the company seemed to decide that their homogenized brand could do with a bit of an edge.
+I was truly absorbed fully engaged in this futuristic submarine epic, particularly in the manner that its vast and sheer underwater visuals separated The Lost Empire with the rest of the mouse-eared megalithic empire.
+Not to mention that as a hardcore fan of Marvel comics, I was enamored with the unique look of the cartooning which seemed to me to contain a little inspiration from comic book illustrator Mike Mignola to their house style.

 An animated flick about a bunch a bunnies that creeped the heck out of me as a kid.